sickozell/SickoCV/README.md

 XTN button enables extended recording.
 In forward recording, it continues recording also when cue end point or sample end are reached.
 In reverse recording it keeps recording until sample begin point is reached.
 If loop is enabled XTN button has no effect and it will record as usual.
 Please note that when in loop recording XFD knob is overridden, and it will not do any crossfade.

 RRM (REC Re-Arm): when recording is stopped by a playback trig/button, it is rearmed when release time has ended or fadeout recording has finished.
-This function is not available in conjunction with previous "Start playback on REC".
+This function is not available in conjunction with POR "Play on REC".
 In "Restart" trig-type mode recording is rearmed only when after a STOP trig/button is detected.

-RRL (Record Release Stage): keeps recording while playback is stopped and it is in its release stage.
+REL (Record Release Stage): keeps recording while playback is stopped and it is in its release stage.
 Please note that it will always continue recording until the "Rec Fade in/out" knob (FD) time setting is reached (also if release stage of the playback is reached).

-UCS (Update Cue Start): resets the Cue Start cursor to the recording start position after recording is stopped (if recording is reversed it updates Cue End cursor).
+UCE (Update Cue End): resets the Cue End cursor to the end of recording when it is stopped (if recording is reversed it updates Cue Start cursor).

-UCE (Update Cue End): resets the Cue End cursor at the end of recording when it is stopped (if recording is reversed it updates Cue Start cursor).
+ULE (Update Loop End): same as above, but affects Loop End cursor.

 POR (Play On REC ON): when REC button is switched ON or REC trig it will start playback and recording simultaneously.
 It disables also the REC Re-Arm function.

 SOR (Stop On REC OFF): when REC button is switched OFF or REC trig or REC STOP trig, it will stop record and playback simultaneously.
+If playback STOP button/trig occurs, it will stop recording only and continue playing.
 In Play/Pause trig type it will reset position to Cue Start as STOP button/trigger usually does.

 MON switch selects inputs routing to the outs: always [ON], while recording only [REC], or never [OFF].